vandot/lodns/README.md

 ```

 ## Uninstallation
-On MacOS and Linux run
+On MacOS and Linux run and provide sudo password when asked
 ```
-sudo lodns uninstall
+lodns uninstall
 ```
 On Windows run inside elevated command prompt or Powershell
 ```